UTV (TV channel)

-UTV (formerly Ulster Television, branded on air as ITV1) is the ITV region covering Northern Ireland, ITV subsidiary and the former on-air name of the free-to-air public broadcast television channel serving the area.
-It is run by ITV plc and is responsible for the regional news service and other programmes made principally for the area.
+UTV (formerly Ulster Television, branded on air as ITV1 / UTV since 2020) is the ITV region covering Northern Ireland, ITV subsidiary and the former on-air name of the free-to-air public broadcast television channel serving the area.
+It is run by ITV plc and is responsible for the regional news service and programmes made principally for the area by the UTV production team.
+It currently uses the network ITV1 channel with an opt-out service for local advertising and on-air promos for local programming.